 These relationships are often long-lasting due to the complexity of our products and their long lifecycles, so it is critical that our suppliers share our values.
 To ensure we work with suppliers who share our approach to responsible business, we monitor and manage them throughout the business relationship.

-Governance of our supply chain
+Governance of supply chain

 Once a supplier has been approved and a contract has been signed, we continue to actively manage and monitor that supplier throughout the life of their contract.
-This includes managing any significant changes in our relationship with the supplier as well as ongoing risk-based due diligence.
+This includes managing any significant changes in our relationship with the supplier as well as undertaking ongoing risk-based due diligence.